DekodeInteraktiv/heisenberg/packages/heisenberg-scripts/README.md

 "proxy": "http://local-url.test",
 ```

+You can overwrite the proxy defined in `package.json` by using the environment
+variable `HEISENBERG_PROXY`.

 ## Editor style
 In WordPress you can create a separate TinyMCE editor style, but WordPress does
 not need this front-end, so you don't want to add this to the entry key.
 To